Pyramid of Merenre

-Only traces of the mortuary temple have been found and the evidence indicates that construction was halted abruptly at one point and never resumed, probably upon the pharaoh's death.
+Only traces of the mortuary temple have been found and the evidence indicates that construction was halted abruptly at one point and never resumed, probably upon the king's death.

 The entrance to the burial chambers is on the north face which descends to a vestibule where another shaft leads to the antechamber.
 To the right of the antechamber is the burial chamber; to the left is another small room, a serdab.
 In the burial chamber a sarcophagus decorated with polychrome reliefs stood against the wall; when found, it was in good condition although it had been plundered.
 The ceiling of the burial chamber had an astrological theme and was covered with stars.

 Excavations

 The pyramid was first examined in the 1830s by John Perring.
 Later in the 1880s the subterranean chambers were explored by Gaston Maspero, who was in search of Pyramid Texts; his expedition discovered a mummy inside the pyramid.
 It was thought to be from some later burial, although some modern scholars now believe that it was the mummy of Merenre after all.
-If so, that would make it the oldest-known royal mummy.
+If so, that would make it the oldest-known intact royal mummy.
 Since the late 20th century a French team led by Jean Leclant has been researching the site.